Hand Brake Procedures

 - Back off the brake adjusters slightly.

 - WITH THE REAR WHEELS STILL ON THE GROUND, remove the cotter pin from the castle nut on the rear wheel shaft.
 Mark both the nut and the end of the axle where the cotter pin went thru so you can torque the nut to the same place when replacing it.
-Break the rear axle nut loose with a 36mm (1-7/16" socket) on a 3/4-inch drive breaker bar and "cheater" -- a length of pipe about four feet long to slip over the braker bar to give more torque.
+Break the rear axle nut loose with a 36mm (1-7/16" socket) on a 3/4-inch drive breaker bar and "cheater" -- a length of pipe about four feet long to slip over the breaker bar to give more torque.
+The uts on both sides are normal treads - lefty-loosey, righty tighty.
 Remove the castle nut, then raise the car.

 WARNING -- Loosen the two castle nuts (one on each side) while the car is on the ground.
 The castle nut should have at least 217 ft-lbs of torque on it -- the leverage needed to remove it is enough to topple a car off the jackstands.